aix-group/webcards/docs/source/frontend/views.rst

 Views
 =====

 In this page, the overview of the functions that are used in `views.py` is provided.
-There are view functions named
+There are view functions named:

 - impressum
 - legal
 - about